kgar/foundry-vtt-tidy-5e-sheets/To Do/Vehicle/To Do - Vehicles.md

 - [x] Ditto dnd5e system vehicle data field for "isMoving", "moving", "movement", "inMotion", or some other more appropriate name
 - [ ] Do a PR for the `moving` field.
 - [ ] Allow arrow and mouse scroll stepping on a Number-dtype text input.
 Rules: stepping is ignored if the current value is not numeric, and the event passes through.
+- [x] Add vehicular exhaustion in the style of NPC exhaustion.
+It will need certain adjustments to the exhaustion level text that will require some localization.
 - [x] Use HP bars on the HP column for the vehicle Attributes Tab, and add the juice when adjusting HP amount; make HP tab longer to compensate for Current/Max values (double the current width); consider compressing Threshold tab by making it an icon column with a title that says the actual title, to provide the space needed
 - [x] Inventory-Grid: Equipped Background is not showing for KGar edition.
 Fixit.
 - [x] Evolve HP column